molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

-# Cohort, Databank or DAP data manager
+# Data manager of a cohort or of a data sources
 ## Catalogue
 ### Data harmonisation
 Each organization with access to data (which may be a cohort, or to a data source composed by one or more data banks) harmonises their data according to the consortium’s protocols into a common data model (CDM) format which has been centrally agreed on.
 In some projects, data may be made available via DataSHIELD.
 In these cases each resource stores the data locally in [MOLGENIS Armadillo](cat_cohort-data-manager.md#armadillo) DataSHIELD server.